 • If your goal is to get credit for Math 3 and 8, you should take the Math 8 exam.
 Passing it will give you credit for both Math 3 and 8, and placement into Math 9 or 11.

-• If you did really poorly on the Math 8 exam, you are still free to attempt the Math 3 exam to see if you can get credit for Math 3 and placement into Math 8.
+• If you did not pass the Math 8 exam, you are still free to attempt the Math 3 exam to see if you can get credit for Math 3 and placement into Math 8.
 If you are in this situation, some further review is probably in order.

 I have taken a math course at another college or university.
 How can I get credit for these courses?

-• The Math Department does not accept transfer credit from students prior to matriculation, so the only way to obtain credit for work done elsewhere is to take a local placement exam.
+• The Math Department does not accept transfer credit from students prior to matriculation, so the only way to obtain credit for work done elsewhere is to take a local placement exam via Canvas.

 Where and when should I take a math placement test?